Pomeranian or Pomsky: What Breed is Better for Your Family?

 Pomskies have a thick coat that sheds a bit, so you should be ready to brush their coats twice per week to keep it shiny and vibrant.
 Pomskies are energetic dogs that need a lot of exercises; Pomskies need more than just the evening walks; this breed loves playing Frisbee and ball games.
 Therefore, they are not the best option for people who don’t have time to take them outside for walks or play with them.
 After all, energetic breeds can get destructive, frustrated, and bored if not taken for their daily walks.

 If you have other pets in your home, then you will require a dog that will get along with them.
 If you have cats, then you should go for a very cat-friendly dog like a Pomeranian.
 Pomeranians love cats, while Pomskies are averagely friendly towards them.
+If you have birds, you should get a dog that is bird-friendly (probably not a Pomsky).
 If you have other dogs in the house, you will be better off with Pomskies, which are more dog-friendly than Pomeranians.
 After all, every pet parent wants all their pets to get along.

-Poms and Pomskies are great energetic dogs that make great house pets.
+Poms and Pomskies are great energetic dogs that make great house pets (sometimes difficult when you are trying to study like me…).
 However, all pet owners have their preferences.
 Some people love small active dogs, while others prefer less energetic dogs that get along with everyone in the house.
 So, whatever you decide, make sure you select a breed that can fit perfectly into your home and lifestyle.
 Remember, Pomskies are more kid-friendly than Pomeranians.
 But most importantly, both these breeds are not considered to be hypoallergenic.
 So if anyone in your household has pet allergies, then you should stay away from these breeds.
 You will be better off with a hypoallergenic breed.